AlexC007/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+During an alotted time frame, when a user logs in the browswer will save the alotted cookie or session during the duration of the time logged in.
+This way they can travel across different endpoints as long as there session is still active.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+ Bcrypt hashes user input, changing a password from plain text to a random assortment of numbers and letters

 - [ ] What does bcrypt do to slow down attackers?
+ In order to solve the password, the attacker must know the hash, know the alogirthm used for hashing and also know the number of times the password was hashed.

 - [ ] What are the three parts of the JSON Web Token?
+There is the header.payload.signature

 ## Minimum Viable Product